icons8/lunacy-docs/docs/editing.md

 comments: false

 # Hero section
-title: Editing
+title: Editing shapes
-description: Learn about tools that will help you create shapes you want
+description: Make sure that you know everything about working with shapes in Lunacy
 icon: 'pencil-tip'

 # Micro navigation